Sticky Note Project

 While there are many ways to learn about character traits, representing the information in a visual way makes it easier for your child to compare the traits of various characters.
-This helps to build a deeper meaning of the story later on.
+This activity helps kids think more profoundly about the characters in the story she's reading, which will ultimately help her to figure out deeper meaning of the story.

 What You Need: